-The course presents the concepts and hardware and software technologies for mixed reality (virtual and augmented reality) applications.
-During the course, the students will have an opportunity to build a virtual or augmented reality application and test it with Oculus, Vive, Magic Leap, or HoloLens.
+The course presents the concepts, hardware, and software technologies for mixed reality (virtual and augmented reality) applications.
+The students can build a virtual or augmented reality application and test it with Oculus, Vive, Magic Leap, or HoloLens during the course.
 During this course, students will learn to design and develop immersive experiences with VR/AR headsets, stereo displays, and large projection screens.
-They will incorporate body and eye trackers discuss the latest AR/VR trends for games and other applications and explore why some games make people feel immersed and others make people sick.
+They will incorporate body and eye trackers, discuss the latest AR/VR trends for games and other applications, and explore why some games make people feel immersed and others make people sick.
 Students will also explore the differences and similarities between computer and human vision.
 This course is hands-on; It will utilize Unity 3D or Unreal Engine.
-The end-of-the-semester project will showcase all the different skills and knowledge acquired throughout the semester.
+The end-of-the-semester project will showcase all the skills and knowledge acquired throughout the semester.